 - 1 bunch cilantro rinsed and chopped

 - Rinse black beans saving 1 cup liquid and set aside.

 - Heat a large frying pan on medium heat and add olive oil.

-- Add garlic and stir until lightly golden in color ~ 3 minutes (be careful not to burn).
+- Add garlic stirring until lightly golden in color ~ 3 minutes (be careful not to burn).

-- Stir in black beans, 1 cup liquid and Adobo spice.
+- Add black beans, black bean liquid and Adobo spice.

 Store in an airtight container in the refrigerator for up to 5 days.